-The Commonwealth has a number of pledges of revenue streams for its own bonds and various other bond issues of other authorities.
+The Commonwealth has a number of bond programs in which bonds are secured by a pledge of dedicated revenues provided to bondholders, pursuant to trust agreements, as well as pledges of revenue for general operations.
+Like the Commonwealth, certain state authorities have also issued special obligation bonds secured by specific Commonwealth revenues.
 These other authorities' debts are not included in the SBFR, but are included in the CAFR.

-Approximately \$3.1 billion in revenues from federal grants passed through the Federal Grants Fund in FY11 and represents the greatest source of dedicated revenues.
-A portion of these grants is dedicated to funding the principal portion only of federal grant anticipation notes issued in fiscal 1998, 1999, 2001, 2011 and refunding notes in fiscal 2003 and fiscal 2011.
-In FY11, the Commonwealth issued grant anticipation notes totaling \$480.5 million - \$100 million for new-money needs under the Commonwealth's Accelerated Bridge Program, and \$380.5 million to refund previously issued debt.
-The Commonwealth intends to begin repayments of the principal of the new-money notes beginning in fiscal 2016, after the original and refunded federal grant anticipation notes have been paid in full.
-As of June 30, 2011, total principal remaining to be paid on federal grant anticipation notes (GANs) is approximately \$767 million.
-Maturities are from FY12 through FY23.
-Principal paid during FY11 was approximately \$153 million.
+All federal government reimbursements for the Commonwealth's highway spending are dedicated to the repayment of federal grant anticipation notes (GANs) issued in fiscal 1998, 1999, 2001, 2011 and refunding notes in FY03 and FY11.
+All GANs issued prior to 2010 are scheduled to be repaid and retired in FY15.
+The Commonwealth will begin repayment of principal of the new-money notes issued in 2010 beginning in FY16, after the original and refunded federal grant anticipation notes have been paid in full.
+As of June 30, 2012, total principal remaining to be paid on outstanding GANs is approximately \$610 million, with maturities ranging from FY13 through FY23.
+Principal paid during FY12 was approximately \$156 million and came from federal reimbursements.
+Interest paid in FY12 was funded by the Commonwealth.

-During FY11, the Commonwealth issued \$576 million in special obligation bonds for highway construction purposes under the Commonwealth's Accelerated Bridge Program, secured by Commonwealth motor fuels taxes and Registry of Motor Vehicle fees.
+During FY12, the Commonwealth issued an additional \$419 million in special obligation bonds for highway construction purposes under the Commonwealth's Accelerated Bridge Program, secured by Commonwealth motor fuels taxes and Registry of Motor Vehicle fees.
 The new bonds are secured by a senior lien on 14.085 cents of the total 21 cent per gallon gasoline tax, the full 21 cents per gallon of special fuels taxes (comprised primarily of taxes on diesel fuel), the full 19.1% of the average price per gallon tax on liquefied natural gas, and all Registry of Motor vehicle fees deposited in the Commonwealth Transportation Fund.
 The bonds also have a subordinate lien on 6.86 cents of the 21 cent per gallon gasoline tax not included in the senior lien.
-These new bonds were issued under the federal Build America Bonds program, whereby states are reimbursed by the federal government for 35% of the bonds' interest costs.
-A portion of the bonds, \$156.4 million, was also designated as Recovery Zone Economic Development Bonds, which entitles the Commonwealth to receive a 45% subsidy from the federal government.
-As of June 30, 2011, approximately \$576 million in principal was outstanding on these bonds and approximately \$459 million of interest (net of the federal subsidy) was expected to be paid through maturity.
-The bonds mature from FY24 to FY40.
+As of June 30, 2012, approximately \$995 million in principal was outstanding on these and other previously issued Accelerated Bridge Program (ABP) special obligation bonds and approximately \$733 million of interest was expected to be paid through maturity.
+The ABP program projected interest costs are net of federal subsidies under the Build America Bond (BABs) a temporary program under which the Commonwealth and other state and local governments issued taxable bonds in calendar 2009 and 2010 in return for a subsidy from the federal government equal to 35% to 45% (depending on whether the proceeds are used for projects in economically distressed areas) of the interest costs on the bonds.
+The ABP bonds mature from FY13 to FY41.

-Other special obligation bonds for highway construction purposes issued prior to FY11 are secured by a pledge of 6.86 cents of the 21 cents per gallon gasoline tax.
-As of June 30, 2011, this pledge funds approximately \$377 million of principal and approximately \$111 million in interest on the outstanding debt.
-These bonds mature from FY12 to FY23 and were sold in various series issued prior to FY11.
-Principal and interest paid during FY11 amounted to approximately \$37 million and \$22 million, respectively.
+Other special obligation bonds for highway construction purposes issued prior to FY12 are secured by a pledge of 6.86 cents of the 21 cents per gallon gasoline tax.
+As of June 30, 2012, this pledge funds approximately \$338 million of principal and approximately \$91 million in interest on the outstanding debt.
+These bonds mature from FY13 to FY23 and were sold in various series issued prior to FY12.
+Principal and interest paid during FY12 amounted to approximately \$40 million and \$20 million, respectively.
+The lien on these bonds has been closed, meaning that no new additional new-money bonds will be issued against these revenues under this trust agreement.